Legislation Details

 WHEREAS, The City Attorney and City Clerk are appointments that require the approval of the City Council; and

-WHEREAS, Having equal input from the Mayor and the City Council on the appointment and removal of the City Attorney and City Clerk and designating both positions and their respective offices as independent from both the City Administration and City Council will ensure that such positions are dedicated to representing the needs and interests of the entire City government; and
+WHEREAS, Having input from the Mayor and the City Council on the appointment and removal of the City Attorney and City Clerk and designating both positions and their respective offices as independent from both the City Administration and City Council will ensure that such positions are dedicated to representing the needs and interests of the entire City government; and

 WHEREAS, Pursuant to Article VI of the Albuquerque City Charter, amendments to the Charter may be proposed by the Council or by Petition.
 City Charter, Article VI, Section 1; and